vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/Implementation Plan for SkinSpire Database Management Enhancements.md

-# Implementation Plan for SkinSpire Database Management Enhancements
+# Implementation Plan for Skinspire Database Management Enhancements

 Based on the code and documents in the knowledge area, I'll detail a step-by-step implementation plan for enhancing the database management system while ensuring backward compatibility.